Scripps Mercy Family Medicine Residency

 We offer fourth year chief positions for graduates who are interested in developing leadership and teaching skills.
 This position is tailored to individual interests and can provide more maternity care, inpatient, and faculty development experiences.
 Fourth year chiefs work closely with residents and faculty and focus on specific areas of the curriculum, community activities, recruitment, team building, and support for medical student rotators.

-We also have two chief resident positions for third years.
-They work together with the fourth year chief and faculty to coordinate wellness activities, support curriculum development, review resident rotations, and serve as liaison to ensure resident needs are addressed.
+Traditionally, we also have two chief resident positions for third years.
+For the 2024-2025 academic year, we are piloting a group leadership model shared by all nine of our third-year residents, comprising the Resident Leadership Council (RLC).
+As leaders, they will work together with faculty and staff to coordinate wellness activities, support curriculum development, review resident rotations, and serve as liaison to ensure resident needs are addressed.

 In 2021, the residency received HRSA funding for primary care training and enhancement in community prevention and maternal health.
-We will offer a new fourth year fellow position for advanced training in maternal health.
-The experience will include OB clinical experiences on labor and delivery in Scripps hospitals and rural sites, teaching opportunities, leading Centering prenatal groups, gynecological procedure clinics, SUD management, and interprofessional team QI projects that focus on maternal health indicators in our community.
+We established new fourth-year fellow position for advanced training in maternal health.
+The experience includes OB clinical experiences on labor and delivery in Scripps hospitals and rural sites, teaching opportunities, Scripps perinatology clinics and ultrasound training, leading Centering prenatal groups, gynecological procedure clinics, SUD management, and interprofessional team QI projects that focus on maternal health indicators in our community.

 Alumni